 Extra nights: £45 per person.
 Cooking class: £85 per person (minimum 2 persons)

-Every Friday and Sunday from 21st March to 12th July (last departure date) and from 28th August to 6th November (last departure date).
+Friday and Saturday from 17th March to 14th July (last departure date) and from 25th August to 3rd November (last departure date).

 Arrival and Departure: